Local officials typically care deeply about their communities and the decisions they must make on the communities’ behalf.

 This piece explains California ethics laws relating to fair processes laws and public office.

-In this video JoAnne Speers, Executive Director of the Institute for Local Government, discusses the importance of fair process in agency proceedings and how strongly held personal beliefs can affect this process.
+In this video JoAnne Speers, the former Director of the Institute for Local Government, discusses the importance of fair process in agency proceedings and how strongly held personal beliefs can affect this process.

 The process by which an agency acquires goods and services presents an opportunity for fairness and transparency.